 Please note: Year Course tuition includes classroom work, certain medical coverage in Israel, accommodations, food subsidy and all internal travel expenses that are a part of the Year Course program.
 Year Course Olami tuition also includes the cost of travel and insurance related to each of the scheduled trips.
 Year Course Specialty Track tuition also includes enrichment activities throughout the year, including workshops, excursions, courses, in addition to specialty staff.
 Program fees cover only part of the cost of the Program which is subsidized by additional funds from individuals and agencies within the Jewish community committed to providing participants with a deep understanding of Judaism and Israel.

 Every effort will be made to keep the price for the program as quoted.
 Since the price is based on current land costs, it is subject to change.

-Young Judaea Year Course participants may be eligible to earn college credit through the American Jewish University (AJU) in Los Angeles, CA, but they are not formally matriculated at AJU.
+Young Judaea Year Course participants may be eligible to earn college credit through the Hebrew College in Boston but are not considered enrolled in Hebrew College.
 This system is in place so as to allow participants to accept admission offers at other colleges/universities prior to attending Year Course.
-As a result of the non-matriculated status, neither Year Course nor American Jewish University can provide 1098-T, 529 or similar tuition statements to be used for tax purposes.
+As a result of the non-matriculated status, neither Year Course nor Hebrew College can provide 1098-T, 529 or similar tuition statements to be used for tax purposes.